 Holland is world famous for its windmills and tulips, so much so that a ridiculous amount of people are unaware that Holland is actually a region of the Netherlands, rather than a country in its own right.
 Now the Netherlands are famous for all sorts of reasons, depending on what you’re interested in (Amsterdam generally speaks for itself, but lets not forget that the Dutch also amassed a bit of an empire, nor the influence of the Dutch East India Company).
-These are a story for another day, this trip is all about the Keukenhof flower gardens in Lisse.
+These are a story for another day, this trip is all about the Keukenhof gardens and tulip fields.

 Prior to the trip I found myself having a look around for a short city break to interrupt the tedium of working life.
 Initially, Amsterdam wasn’t a part of my plan, and I was actually looking at venturing further east towards Talinn or Riga.
 For some odd reason that I can’t remember, I had a quick look at Amsterdam.
 Not a whole lot of digging later and I found out my trip could potentially coincide with tulip season.
 Bonus!

-The trip to Keukenhof gardens only cost €29.00, and included the €16.00 entrance fee to the gardens.
-That also saved time buying tickets at the gate, and with the flowers beginning to bloom at this time of year (April), the entrance was packed out with people vying to get in and explore.
+The trip to Keukenhof gardens only cost €29.00, and that included the €16.00 entrance fee to the gardens.
+That also saved time buying tickets at the gate, especially with the entrance packed out with people vying to get in and explore.

 That said, the earlier you arrive or the later you leave means you’ll have the chance to experience a sunrise or sunset across the gardens and the ponds/lakes/bodies of water that can be found around the gardens.
 I found that arriving early-ish in the morning meant that there was still a little bit of mist and dew on the plants and trees and it gave Keukenhof a mystical sort of feeling.

 Exploring Keukenhof Gardens: What to Expect and Highlights